 Sr. No. Topics 1.
-Court Visit: Observation, filing procedure and hearing Filing stage preparation (2-3 moot problem and based on those students need to prepare the Plaint/written statements along with documents) and accordingly prepare summons / service of summons.
+Court Visit: Observation, filing procedure and hearing Filing stage preparation (2-3 moot problem and based on those students need to prepare the Plaint/written statements along with documents) and accordingly preparations.
 3. Appearance stage and issues shall be framed by students